anubhavsrivastava/blame-my-network/README.md

 ## Known Issues

-1. For URL with explicit port : eg, 9080, 8080 will be reported as not available from external network
+1. For URL with explicit port : eg, abc.com:9080, xyz.pqr.com:8080 will be reported as not available from external network
-2. Domains not respondind to http(or port 80, returning 302 or HSTS header) would be reported as not available from external network
+2. Domains not responding to http(or port 80, returning 302 or HSTS header) would be reported as not available from external network